Jump to:Page Content

-Our office includes a team of career professionals dedicated to providing individualized support and services that include employer outreach, job search skills workshops, and an online job bank.
+Our office includes a team of career professionals dedicated to providing individualized support and services that include coaching to both develop and implement a career strategy, employer outreach, job search skills workshops, and access to opportunities.

 Having coached Harvard Kennedy School students and alumni since 2000, Mary has a wealth of knowledge and experience with the range of careers of interest to Kennedy School students and alumni.
 She has worked extensively with thousands of Harvard Kennedy School students, helping them maximize their energy, talent and passion towards solving the world’s most pressing public problems.

 Before coming to the Harvard Kennedy School, Mary served for seven years with the nonprofit Council for Excellence in Government in Washington, D.C.
 As Vice President for Leadership Development, she created education programs for federal government managers and executives.
 Mary also developed the Council’s first leadership development program for state government leaders.
 She served as a leadership coach to individuals and teams and co-edited The 1992 Prune Book, 50 Jobs that Can Change America, which is a guidebook to top federal positions.

 Before joining the Council, Mary headed her own writing and communications consulting business in Atlanta, Georgia and was a contributing author of the volume, Contemporary Entrepreneurs.
 She has also held communications, marketing communications and public relations positions with Computervision Corporation, Prime Computer, Inc., Towers, Perrin Forster & Crosby and the Boston Visiting Nurse Association.
 Mary earned a Master of Arts in Communications Management from Simmons College and a Bachelor of Arts in Political Science/Public Relations from Syracuse University.
 She is a Professional Certified Integral Coach through New Ventures West.